starburstgem/starburst/README.md

 	<%= render :partial => "announcements/starburst/announcement_foundation" %>

-If you are using neither Bootstrap nor Foundation, add the following line:
+If you are using neither Bootstrap nor Foundation, add the following line.
+You'll need to define your own styles; you can use  `#starburst-announcement` ID for the box, and the `#starburst-close` for the close button.

 	<%= render :partial => "announcements/starburst/announcement" %>

 ### Add an announcement